 Students of orchestral instruments may be called upon to participate in the university orchestra and chamber music as needed.

 »The concert exam is particularly suited to permanent chamber music ensembles, whose members have often already completed their soloist studies.
 Here, the lessons can be perfectly coordinated with concert activities that have already begun or competitions that are planned.
 This freedom in our work is a terrific support and valuable addition.
 We were able to profit not only from the musical quality of our mentor, Prof. Tim Vogler, but also from his vast wealth of experience as a quartet player with a world career spanning 35 years.
 Being at the beginning of our own quartet life, this component of "KE" is especially valuable for us «Michael Preuß, cellist of the Eliot Quartet

 Dates and Deadlines

-Concert Exam: Application deadline for the winter semester 2023/24
+Concert exam: Application deadline for winter semester 2024/25

 Completion of a course of study by means of a diploma examination, a master's examination or an equivalent examination with the same main subject.